Xenophobia and racism related to the COVID-19 pandemic: Germany

 In Munich, a German woman of Chinese descent was assaulted by a neighbor, who sprayed her with disinfectant, screamed "Corona" at her, and threatened to cut her head off.
 The man is facing charges of assault and threat; the state protection department is investigating a possible racist motive for the crime.
 A restaurant run by a well-known chef announced a ban on people of Chinese descent.

 German football club RB Leipzig denied entry to a group of twenty Japanese fans over coronavirus fears.
 In Nuremberg, locals threw raw eggs at homes owned by Japanese residents.
 According to the Ministry of Foreign Affairs (Japan), anti-Japanese discrimination has been rising in Germany.

 The embassy of South Korea in Germany warned its citizens of rising anti-Korean violence.
 In February 2021, a Bayern3 radio host apologized for comparing the worldwide popularity of the South Korean K-pop group BTS to "some crappy virus that hopefully there will be a vaccine for soon as well".
 The incident prompted many South Koreans living abroad to express concerns that such remarks would further incite racist violence against them.

-In Hamburg, a German family of Turkish descent had received a threatening letter that allegedly contains the coronavirus.
+In Hamburg, a German family of Turkish descent received a threatening letter that allegedly contains the coronavirus.

 A 2021 Institute for Strategic Dialogue report for the European Commission found an increase in antisemitic posts on the German-language Telegram, with narratives recasting COVID-19 as a "Zionist bioweapon".
+Flyers were spread in Germany blaming Jews for the pandemic.